edelans/Advent-of-Code/aoc2021/readme.md

     [[1, 9, 3], [4, 5, 6]]
     >>> b    # b doesn't change -> Deep Copy
     [[1, 10, 3], [4, 5, 6]]

+### How to fix performance problems ?

+- if the computation takes too long, chances are you are not using the right data structure.
+- try to batch things (day06)